 Female Genital Mutilation

-Female genital mutilation (FGM), also known as female circumcision or female genital cutting, is defined by the World Health Organisation (WHO) as "all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons".
-It is considered by many to be an extreme form of gender based violence as it has no medical necessity.
-It has been illegal in the UK since 1985, and since 2003 anybody taking a child to be "cut" outside the UK faces up to 14 years in prison.
+Female genital mutilation (FGM), also known as female circumcision or female genital cutting.
+It is defined by the World Health Organisation (WHO) as "all procedures involving partial or total removal of the external female genitalia.
+Or other injury to the female genital organs for non-medical reasons".
+It is considered by many to be an extreme form of gender based violence because it has no medical necessity.
+It has been illegal in the UK since 1985.
+Since 2003 anybody taking a child to be "cut" outside the UK faces up to 14 years in prison.

-Elder abuse is a single or repeated act or lack of appropriate action, occurring within any relationship where there is an expectation of trust, causing harm or distress to an older person.
-It can take many forms such as financial, psychological, sexual, physical and domestic abuse with many victims suffering multiple forms.
+Elder abuse is a single or repeated act or lack of appropriate action.
+Occurring within any relationship where there is an expectation of trust.
+It causes harm or distress to an older person.
+It can take many forms such as financial, psychological, sexual, physical and domestic abuse.
+Many victims suffering multiple forms.
 Isolation, communication and the complex care needs of both the victim and perpetrator are some of the factors that prevent this being reported.

-This type of abuse may have gone on for years and there may be additional pressure to stay for fear of upsetting family dynamics and victims being less likely to identify their situation as abuse.
+This type of abuse may have gone on for years.
+There may be additional pressure to stay for fear of upsetting family dynamics.
+The victims are usually less likely to identify their situation as abuse.
 On average, older victims experience abuse for twice as long before seeking help as those aged under 61 years and nearly half have a disability.

-Child on Parent Violence (CPV) or Adolescent to Parent Violence and Abuse (APVA) is any behaviour used by a young person to control, dominate or coerce parents.
+Adolescent to Parent Violence and Abuse (APVA) is any behaviour used by a young person to control, dominate or coerce parents.
 It is intended to threaten and intimidate and puts family safety at risk.
-Whilst it is normal for adolescents to demonstrate healthy anger, conflict and frustration drawing their transition from childhood to adulthood, anger should not be confused with violence.
+Whilst it is normal for adolescents to demonstrate healthy anger, conflict and frustration drawing their transition from childhood to adulthood.
+Anger should not be confused with violence.
 Violence is about a range of behaviours including non-physical acts aimed at achieving ongoing control over another person by instilling fear.

 Most abused parents have difficulty admitting even to themselves that their child is abusive.
 They feel ashamed, disappointed and humiliated and blame themselves for the situation, which has led to this imbalance of power.
 There is also an element of denial where parents convince themselves that their son or daughter’s behaviour is part of normal adolescent conduct.

-Domestic abuse in the lesbian, bisexual, gay and transgender community is a serious issue that is underreported.
+Domestic abuse in the lesbian, bisexual, gay and transgender community is a serious issue that is under reported.
 There are many parallels between LGBTQ+ people's experience of domestic abuse and that of heterosexual women, including the impact on the abused partner and the types of abuses such as emotional bullying, physical aggression, threats to harm the victim or other loved ones, social isolation, control of finances, extreme jealousy.
-However, there are a number of aspects that are unique to LGBTQ+ domestic abuse.unique to LGBTQ+ domestic abuse.
+However, there are a number of aspects that are unique to LGBTQ+ domestic abuse.